MukurtuCMS/mukurtudocs/docs/source/migration/03Pre-Migration.md

 ### Text formats "Markdown" and "Display Suite code"

 - In Mukurtu 4 the "markdown" and "display suite code" formats are no longer supported in the default HTML field editor.
 Plain text, basic HTML, and Full HTML are still supported.
+- These formats are most commonly used to implement custom styling on basic pages, community pages, and in some DH items.
 - This setting will need to manually changed on all field that use one of these formats.
 - If you have used either format to achieve specific styling, it may be replicable with one of the HTML settings in Mukurtu 4.
 We recommend taking screenshots of the pages and copying the code you wrote so that it can be reviewed and re-implemented after migration.
 - This may affect any kind of site node, eg: basic pages, community pages, protocol pages, DH items (Traditional Knowledge, Cultural Narrative, Description fields), Collection (Description field).

 From the Text formats Markdown and Display Suite code report page, one-by-one, click on the title of the content to be edited.
 > TEXT FORMAT SUMMARY NEEDS TO BE ADDED, SCREEENSHOT NEEDED